-Tues. … In our lives we need to re-establish that special closeness that Abraham had with God.
+Tues. … In our own lives we need to re-establish that special closeness that Abraham had with God.
 The ‘Way’ to this relationship with God was given to us by Jesus in the form of the Sacraments.
-Through the ‘New Covenant’ we have become sons and daughters of the Father and brothers and sisters in Christ.
 God is calling each one of us back home to that special closeness, through the ‘Mystical Body of Christ’.
-God is a lot closer than many of us think!

 Wed. … Paul in the second reading also encourages us to go to God in our need.
 For in baptism we ‘died to self and sin’ and were ‘buried with Christ’, and being close to Christ we are close to the Father and the Holy Spirit.
 This truth should benefit our prayer life if only we have faith.

 Thurs. … Jesus, in his journey to Jerusalem emphasizes the importance of prayer for the Christian as we follow him on our journey of faith.
 It is Jesus who teaches us through prayer how to enter into the kind of relationship he has with the Father.